microsoft/code-with-engineering-playbook/automated-testing/ui-testing/readme.md

 ## Applicability

-UI Testing is not always going to be applicable, for example applications without a UI or parts of an applciation that require no human interaction.
+UI Testing is not always going to be applicable, for example applications without a UI or parts of an application that require no human interaction.
 In those cases unit, functional and integration/e2e testing would be the primary means.
-UI Testing is going to be mainly applicable when dealing with a public facing UI that is used in a diverse envrionment or in a mission critical UI that requires higher fidelity.
+UI Testing is going to be mainly applicable when dealing with a public facing UI that is used in a diverse environment or in a mission critical UI that requires higher fidelity.
 With something like an admin UI that is used by just a handful of people, UI Testing is still valuable but not as high priority.

 ## Goals